Alzheimer’s wandering is dangerous

 Some people may be trying to return to an old routine, like going to the office in the morning or picking up a child from school in the afternoon.

-To reduce this need, tell reassuring fibs.
-You could say that it’s a federal holiday and the office isn’t open today.
+To reduce this need, tell reassuring fibs that fit with their intention.
+For example, you could say that it’s a federal holiday and the office isn’t open today.
 Or mention that their child has a playdate at a friend’s house and the friend’s mom promised to drop them off later.
 Then, distract your older adult with a favorite activity or snack to take their mind off of their old routine.

 Other seniors are looking for a person or object and wander because they’re searching.